Nearly 50 million children are refugees or migrants, says UNICEF

 Children account for more than half of all refugees fleeing conflict, the report states.
 Nearly half of those children come from just two countries -- Syria and Afghanistan.

 What's more, the number of children fleeing alone is on the rise.
-In 2015, "nearly 100,000 unaccompanied or separated children filed claims for asylum in 78 countries," the reports says.
+In 2015, an estimated 100,000 unaccompanied children filed for asylum in 78 countries, the reports says.
 That's a threefold increase over 2014.

 UNICEF is calling on governments to do more to protect and help displaced children, including protecting them from exploitation and violence; ending the detention of those who seek asylum; keeping families together; and giving them access to education, health care and other services.

 The number of child refugees has jumped by 75% in the past five years, the report states, spurred by new and ongoing conflicts.
+Today, 1 of every 200 children is a refugee.

 "In some places, like Eritrea and northern Nigeria the children are fleeing violence and conflict -- their parents are almost sending them ahead of them because its safer to flee than it is where they are," Forsyth said.